iamharmangill/rkaur00.github.io/_posts/2019-02-22-firstBlog.md

 To run a basic Angular program, you need:

 **NPM**: It is Node Package Manager.
 It is required to install angular cli.
 When we install Node.js in our system, it gets downloaded automatically.

- To download angular cli using npm, open your terminal and type:
+ **Angular CLI** To download angular cli using npm, open your terminal and type:

   **npm install -g @angular/cli**